Pool betting licensing arrangements

 Pool bets may only be accepted on behalf of the licensee by the licence holder themselves, an employee of the licence holder, another pool betting licensee or someone authorised by the licensee.

 Authorisations can only be granted in limited circumstances.
 For horse racing, this means to an adult who can only accept bets whilst on a track and in reliance of an occasional use notice.

 These models are intended to facilitate betting on horse-races both in GB and abroad.
-These models are explored further below (but should not be considered to be an exhaustive list) and be kept in mind when determining what type of licence(s) will be needed for the facilities offered.
+These models are explored further below.
+They should not be considered as an exhaustive list, but must be kept in mind when determining what type of licence(s) will be needed for the facilities offered.

-In determining what licence, if any, is required, you will need to consider who are the counterparties to the bets alongside the definitions set out within the Gambling Act 2005 under sections 4, 5, 9, 11, 12, 13 and 93.
+In determining what licence, if any, is required, you will need to consider who are the counterparties to the bets alongside the definitions set out within the Gambling Act 2005 (opens in a new tab) under sections:

 In addition, regardless of where you are based in the world, you will need a licence from the Gambling Commission if any part of your remote gambling equipment is based in GB.

 Under this model, the customer is offered the chance to have their bet determined according to a Pool’s dividend.
 If the customer’s selection wins, the bet would be settled by reference to the published Pool dividend.
 In this instance, the customer’s stake or payment does not enter the Pool and therefore his bets do not impact on the returned dividend.
 The Pool would ordinarily have no relationship with the licensed operator.

 As the customer only has a business to customer (B2C) contract with the licensed operator, the licensed operator would be solely responsible for paying out any winnings to the customer (and, hence, the ‘risk’ will be with the licensed operator only).

 Any problems which arise as part of the transaction would be taken up by the customer with the licensed operator.
 The licensed operator can provide this model under a general betting standard operating licence.